Humanitarian and Disaster Relief Working Group

 Through a partnership between UPS, Gavi, the Vaccine Alliance, and Zipline, drones are being used to deliver critical medical supplies, such as blood for transfusions, from cities to rural or remote locations in Rwanda where the lack of transportation infrastructure causes millions of preventable deaths each year.
 Mr. Coughlan will highlight the innovative and operational aspects of the initiative as well as provide background on a unique public private partnership funding strategy.

-Humanitarian Logistics Lecture Series
+Humanitarian Logistics Speaker Series

 Rich Serino, Deputy Administrator of the Federal Emergency Management Agency (FEMA)